-- When obstructions abut external walls such as a boundary wall, best practice would be to cut back the boundary wall to allow for the continuation of the external insulation system. - All necessary post-application inspections should be performed and the homeowner's manual completed and handed over to the homeowner accordingly.

-2.4.5 IZOFLEX SLIPS

-IZOFLEX surface layer (façade) tiles can be used up to a maximum of six storeys (18m) in height in purpose groups 1(a), 1(c), 1(d), 2(a), 2(b), 3, 4(a) and 4(b), and up to a maximum of five storeys (15 metres) in height in purpose group 1(b), as defined in TGD to Part B of the Building Regulations.
+- necessary, the aggregate should be lightly tamped to ensure that a good bond is achieved. - The IZOFLEX surface layer (façade) acrylic slips can be used up to a maximum of six storeys (18m) in height in purpose groups 1(a), 1(c), 1(d), 2(a), 2(b), 3, 4(a) and 4(b), and up to a maximum of five storeys (15 metres) in height in purpose group 1(b), as defined in TGD to Part B of the Building Regulations 1997 to 2017.
+To install, start at the bottom of the wall and apply the adhesive to the base coat over an area of approximately 500mm2.
+Push the slips into the adhesive in the desired location, and level out the joints with a wet brush once the slips are in place.
+It is important to protect the façade from the weather, such as heavy rain, over a minimum period of 5 days after application. - All rendering should follow best practice guidelines, e.g. 8000-0:2014 Workmanship on construction sites - Introduction and general principles and IS EN 13914-1:2016 Design, preparation and application of external rendering and internal plastering - External rendering. - On completion of the installation, external fittings, rainwater goods etc. are fixed through the system into the substrate in accordance with the Certificate holder's instructions. - When obstructions abut external walls such as a boundary wall, best practice would be to cut back the boundary wall to allow for the continuation of the external insulation system. - All necessary post-application inspections should be performed and the homeowner's manual completed and handed over to the homeowner accordingly.

-Installation

-- Starting at the bottom of the wall, apply the adhesive to the base coat over an area of approximately 500mm2. - Push the Izoflex slips into the adhesive in the desired location. - After the Izoflex slips are in place the joints must be levelled out using a wet brush. - The façade must be protected from the weather, such as heavy rain, over a minimum of 5 days after application.